Perfecting Your Tennis Serve Grip Technique

 Tennis Player Serve Grips

-Sometimes it can be helpful to see how other players are holding their racquet to get a better feel for the grip you should be using.
+Sometimes it can be helpful to see how other players are holding their racquets to get a better feel for the grip you should be using.

-In this section, we’ll take a look at the serve grips for Roger Federer, Novak Djokovic, Rafael Nadal, Andy Murray, and Pete Sampras.
+In this section, we’ll take a look at the serve grips for Roger Federer, Novak Djokovic, Rafael Nadal, Nick Kyrgios, and Pete Sampras.